slammer1870/studious-lamp/README.md

 ## HOW TO USE
 To use this website the steps are as follows.

-- Step 1: Login, if user does not have an account they can login by clicking the "Click here to register" link on the login form.\
+- Step 1: Login users login by navigating to the "/login" route, if user does not have an account they can login by clicking the "Click here to register" link on the login form.\
 ![image](https://user-images.githubusercontent.com/42610577/133413663-9bf0bf65-2737-40b0-941c-51a9026b6b35.png)
 - Step 2: Once logged in a user will be redirected to the dashboard, a success message will flash to say that they have logged in.\
 ![image](https://user-images.githubusercontent.com/42610577/133413946-2b3e6f16-88ca-4990-b2a1-05218e03000c.png)